thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 ![Policy](/assets/images/2025-09-03-SecureBoot-Cert-Expiration/SecureBootCert_Remediation.png?raw=true "Remediation")

->NOTE: During an AMA hosted by Microsoft hosted the 10th of December 2025, they told us that Microsoft will deliver monitoring features for the updated certificates, but they will only be delivered sometime early in 2026.
+>NOTE: During an AMA hosted by Microsoft hosted the 10th of December 2025, they told us that Microsoft will deliver monitoring features for the updated certificates, but they will only be delivered sometime in 2026.

 ## Wrapping up